tenwiseman/avr-denonstrator/README.md

 - The full list of valid commands is available in the included protocol PDF from Denon.
 You may find a closer one matching your receiver on Google.
 - The Reload button refrehes the page, a connection is still magically maintained.
-- The web interface also shows user actions made with the receiver's front panel or remote control.
+- The web interface also shows some user actions made with the receiver's front panel or remote control.
 - Be very careful using commands that set volume.
 You can damage your speakers (and scare the cat) quite easily.
 - Diagnostic output is also available on the process stdout stream.